laurelherting/lmh-headspace/AWS/architecture.md

 * Allows you to provision multiple EC2 instances behind a load balancer automatically depending on your demand.
 * does not update current resources unless you set UpdatePolicy
-* scale out and in based on demand and workload
+* scales out and in based on demand and workload
 * automatically balances EC2 instances across zones when you configure multiple zones in Auto Scaling group settings
 * Configure metric-based rules to add/remove instances from application
+* Create new resources on demand / scheduled

 ### Scaling vs elasticity
 Easy to scale in and out for cost saving (elastic) hard to scale up then back down